AML Whitepapers

 Cons:

-• Complexity: A Windows® device is not designed to be dedicated to one specific purpose.
+• Complexity: An Android device is not designed to be dedicated to one specific purpose.
 It may have to be “locked down” to remove options that the user doesn’t need to see or access.
 Taking a tool that is designed to be versatile, and then deploying it in such a manner that it is dedicated to a single task, is sometimes harder than it first appears.

 The most important part of any discovery process is to first understand what options exist, and then selecting the option that is the most ideal for meeting the specific needs of the application.
 Whether or not it makes sense to “future- proof” by purchasing equipment that might have more features and capabilities than what is currently necessary, is a business decision that has to be made on a case-by-case basis.